instructure/instructure-ui/docs/contributor-docs/writing-docs.md

 ### 4. Multi example

 If an example should be shown in `class` and `function` form as well, it needs to be written as a `list` with two items.
+The first item will be the `class`, the second the `function`.

 ````md
 ---